tory24/100Days-of-code/100-Second.md

 -->

 ### Day 16 February 5, 2021
-**Today's Progress**: Did 45 minutes of the Responsive Web Design Certification on FCC.
+**Today's Progress**: Did an hour of the Responsive Web Design Certification on FCC.
 Then began work on my digital resume.

 **Thoughts**: Just going back through HTML, CSS basics to cover anything I might've missed or forgotten about.